m8e/docker-script/adminer/README.md

 Don't hesitate to <a href="https://github.com/jodumont/docker/issues/new" title="Ask a question by submitting an issue on github." target="_blank">ask any question</a> even if it's to know which colour is the blue sky ? :)
 But please before, <a href="https://github.com/jodumont/docker/issues?utf8=%E2%9C%93&q=is%3Aissue" title="Please look for a similar question through all the issues before opening a new one." target="_blank">try to see if someone had a similar question.</a>
 ## IMAGE MAINTAINER
-The official build by adminer
+The official build by Adminer
 - <a href="https://hub.docker.com/_/adminer/" title="Adminer a simple database management." target="_blank">adminer</a>
 ## REQUIREMENT
 Your database container must be launch and available before you start Adminer.